You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Shorter concurrent prison terms were given on the other charges.

-The sentencing was in the Dunedin District Court this week.
+The sentencing was in the Dunedin District Court last week.